luttje/Key2Joy/Docs/Api/Input/Keyboard.GetKeyDown.md

 Note: This function currently has trouble distinguishing between left and right keys.
 This means that `Keyboard.GetKeyDown(KeyboardKey.RightControl)` will return true even if the left control is pressed.

-You can find the keycodes in [../Enumerations/KeyboardKey.md](../Enumerations/KeyboardKey.md).
+You can find the keycodes in [the KeyboardKey Enumeration](../Enumerations/KeyboardKey.md).

 ## Parameters